Prateek90/DataIncubatorProject/README.md

     This is acheived in the following way:
       - A user from n users is selected randomly such that all the requirements are satisfied, and that user is allocated a list of videos to review
       - Above process continues n-m times and at the end we will be left with m+1 users and m+1 reviews
-      - For assigning these m+1 users with m+1 reviews we use 2 data structures one is stack and other one is queue.
+      - For assigning these m+1 users with m+1 reviews we use the process of recursion.
-      - All m+1 users aare put into queue, users are selected one by one from queue and whoever satisfies the requirement is removed from queue and pushed into stack, a list of videos to review is allocated to that user.
+      - The recursion algorithm base case checks if number of reviews=0, this case suggests that every user is allocated list of videos to review.
-      - If the queue is not empty and requirements are not satisfied for any user from the queue the a user is popped from the stack and the list of videos allocated to that user is again unallocated and user is put back into the queue.
+      - If every user is not allocated video to review then a user is selected from the list of remaining users for allotment, this user is first checked that it complies with the requirement, if so video is allocated to this user, if not then other user from the list is selected that complies with requirements and this process continues until allotment to user is completed.
-      - The above process continues until the queue becomes empty thereby allocating list of videos to review to each user.

 ## Design Decisions